rrishi0309/Secured_Health_Record_System/README.md

 # Secured_Health_Record_System
-Secured Health Record System Built Using Netbeans & Java
+Secured Health Record System Built Using Netbeans & Java - Security (SHA1 Algorithm)

 This project provides a secured interface for the confidential information present in Electronic Health Record (EHR) which are vital and requires maximum security.
 An
 Electronic Health Record (EHR) is an electronic version of a patient’s medical history, that is maintained by the provider over time, and may include all of the key